Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signals/README.md

 #### Dart

 When using Flutter, registering Signal with Mobile Core should be done in native code which is shown under the Android and iOS tabs.
 {% endtab %}
+{% tab title="Cordova" %}

+#### Cordova

+When using Cordova, registering Signal with Mobile Core must be done in native code which is shown under the Android and iOS tabs.

+{% endtab %}
 {% endtabs %}